Here are the nominees for PC Gamer's Game of the Year Awards 2020

 Over the next couple weeks we'll be publishing sweeping reflections on this year's news, best moments, and shared gaming experiences.
-Among all that will be our annual Game of the Year awards, the product of 27 PC Gamer editors' arguments, spent blood, and spilled G-Fuel.
+Sitting at the center will be our annual Game of the Year awards, the product of 27 PC Gamer editors' arguments, spent blood, and spilled G-Fuel.
 Awards will drop day by day beginning this weekend.

 We approach these awards somewhat democratically, by first tallying up votes on the five games each editor liked most in 2020.
-Rather than trying to force a mediocre game into pre-baked award categories, we instead work backwards from the games we like most.
+Rather than trying to force a mediocre game into pre-baked award categories, we instead work backwards from those votes to figure out which award fits our favorites.
 Here are the games that received the most nominations among our team, sorted alphabetically.

 - Black Mesa